-Murray, again, speaks of the importance of identifying how you are distinguishing your organization from your competition.
+Murray, again, speaks of the importance of identifying how you are distinguishing your organisation from your competition.

 Compliance software gives you that advantage.
 Reports and graphs provide a clear visual of the efforts you take daily, weekly and monthly so you can clearly demonstrate the steps you are taking to ensure the wellness of everyone – or meet additional Quality Rating and Improvement System (QRIS) standards.

-A 5-star QRIS rating not only propels your organization ahead of the competition but can translate to an additional $10,000 to $12,000 in funding per location.
+A 5-star QRIS rating not only propels your organisation ahead of the competition but can translate to an additional $10,000 to $12,000 in funding per location.